Appropriate Fluid Resuscitation for Shock in Severely Malnourished Children

 The main objective of the project is to evaluate the safety, efficacy and feasibility of both the MSF guidelines and early, goal-directed appropriate fluid resuscitation (AFR) in the early treatment of shock in severely malnourished children.

-In order the address the above described problems, three different studies will be done.
+In order to address the problems described above, three different studies will be undertaken.
 The first will be an observational study in 30 severely malnourished children in shock managed according to the MSF guidelines under strict hemodynamic monitoring.
-The second study will be similar to study 1 only that the 30 severely malnourished children will receive AFR instead of the ‘MSF guidelines’ The results of these studies will allow us evaluate the safety of the MSF guidelines and the AFR regime, and may give us some indication of efficacy of both regimes.
-Finally, if indicated by findings in from initial studies we plan to conduct a third study: a randomized controlled trial to compare the efficacy and feasibility of AFR vs MSF guidelines in preventing early death in severe malnourished children in shock.
+The second study will be similar to the first study only that the 30 severely malnourished children will receive AFR instead of the ‘MSF guidelines’.
+The results of these studies will allow us evaluate the safety of the MSF guidelines and the AFR regime, and may give us some indication of efficacy of both regimes.
+Finally, if indicated by findings from the initial studies, we plan to conduct a third study: a randomized controlled trial to compare the efficacy and feasibility of AFR vs MSF guidelines in preventing early death in severe malnourished children in shock.

 Artsen zonder grenzen (MSF)